Ackuq/spark-pit/README.md

 ### 2. Performing a PIT join

-There are currently 3 ways of executing a PIT join, using an early stop sort merge, union asof algorithm, or with exploding intermediate tables.
+There are currently 3 ways of executing a PIT join, using an early stop sort merge, union merge algorithm, or with exploding intermediate tables.

 #### 2.1.
 Early stop sort merge